Bea Ballard

-Ballard co-devised a string of Saturday night entertainment programmes for BBC One, including How Do You Solve a Problem Like Maria? and Any Dream Will Do while creative head and executive producer at BBC Entertainment between 2003 and 2007.
+Ballard co-devised several Saturday night entertainment programmes for BBC One, including How Do You Solve a Problem Like Maria? and Any Dream Will Do while creative head and executive producer at BBC Entertainment between 2003 and 2007.

-Education

-Ballard was educated at St David's School, Middlesex and read English and American Literature at The University of East Anglia, where her tutors included Malcolm Bradbury, Lorna Sage, and Angus Wilson.
-Following her graduation, she took a one-year post-graduate Diploma in Journalism at London's City University.
-She completed this with Distinction, and won a scholarship to the New Statesman, where she trained as a reporter and researcher.

 Television career

 Ballard started her television career at the BBC, on John Craven's Newsround, where she worked as a journalist and assistant producer.
-She worked at London Weekend Television in Entertainment where she produced a wide range of entertainment shows, from the An Audience... specials (with Peter Ustinov and Billy Connolly, among others), to The Late Clive James, to Michael Aspel and Company, to BAFTA Awards.

-David Liddiment invited Ballard to join BBC Entertainment as Head of Talk and Specials.
-This led to her devising a number of event specials – from the 2-hour gala celebrating BBC TV's 60th Anniversary in 1996, TV 60 – Aunties All Time Greats, to BAFTA Awards, to Ruby Wax Meets Madonna, to documentaries series such as the Emmy winning Carrie Fisher on Hollywood (aco-production with A&E).
+She worked at London Weekend Television in entertainment where she produced a range of shows including the An Audience... specials (with Peter Ustinov and Billy Connolly, among others), The Late Clive James, Michael Aspel and Company and the BAFTA Awards show.
+David Liddiment then invited Ballard to join BBC Entertainment as Head of Talk and Specials.
+This led to her devising a number of event specials.

 She devised the Clive James weekly entertainment show Saturday Night Clive.
-Following its success on BBC2, the show transferred to BBC1..
+Following its success on BBC2, the show transferred to BBC One..
 Ballard also produced the majority of Clive James' other output for the BBC.
-She devised and produced the 8 part documentary series Fame in the Twentieth Century a co-production with PBS, shown both in the UK and the US.
-Ballard also produced the documentary series for BBC ONE in which Clive James profiled various cities around the world in Clive James's Postcard from...
-(1990–94) from Paris; New York; Miami.
+She devised and produced the eight part documentary series Fame in the Twentieth Century a co-production with PBS, shown both in the UK and the US.
+Ballard also produced Clive James's Postcard from...
+(1990–94).
+She also created and executive produced many specials for BBC One and oversaw all of the BBC's Eurovision programming.

-Ballard created and executive produced many specials for BBC One, from One Night With Robbie Williams at the Royal Albert Hall (winner of Silver Rose of Montreux for Best International Music Programme), to Elton John at the Royal Opera House, to the BAFTA Tributes series of celebrity specials -Victoria Wood, Billy Connolly, Ronnie Barker, Judi Dench.
-She also oversaw all of the BBC's Eurovision programming.